twonth/winning-at-windows/README.md

 * [AltSnap](https://github.com/RamonUnch/AltSnap): Reposition Windows by pressing Alt and left-clicking, from anywhere (no need to grab a Window edge).
 Resize by pressing Alt and right-clicking.
 Put Windows always on top (or roll them up, close, minimize, ...) by pressing Alt and middle-clicking.

+* Alternative battery widgets

+  - [BatteryBar](https://batterybarpro.com/): good-looking battery meter capable of displaying calibrated runtime estimates.
+Can be floating or (if you use something like ExplorerPatcher) pinned as a toolbar to the standard taskbar.
+  - [BatteryMode](https://github.com/tarcode-apps/BatteryMode): similar to the standard tray widget, but with built in functionality to change the power plan and with more customization options (e.g., the ability bring back the Windows 7 battery tray icon).
+  - [CircleBattery](http://rebelvalkyrie.com/?page=circle-battery): tray widget where remaining battery power is displayed in a glowing circular arc.
+A press in the middle prevents your computer from locking or going to sleep.

+* [MiniBin](https://e-sushi.net/): open and empty the recycle bin from the system tray.
+Themeable.

 * [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu

 * [TaskbarControl](https://www.thefreewindows.com/3252/hide-completely-the-windows-taskbar-using-a-hotkey-and-unhide-it-with-taskbar-control/): assign a hotkey to toggle autohiding  the taskbar.
 Useful for touchscreen devices in combination with Stardock's TouchTasks.